motidev/motidev/README.md

 # Hey There! 👋
-**I'm Moti** a fullstack developer from some part of the planet.
+**I'm Moti** a developer from some part of the planet.
 I'm interested in open-source and web development.
 I work on random projects in my free time!

 # 🤺About Me